nomnom-insights/nomnom.bunnicula/README.md

 #### Durability

-By default we ensure your data will survive server restart.
+By default we ensure your queue data will survive RabbitMQ server restart.

 All queues defined by consumer component are durable.
 Publisher component publishes persistent message by default.